gemarcano/fpga_resnet_compression/README.md

 ## Team

-Doheon Lee - Senior undergraduate
+ - Doheon Lee - Senior undergraduate student
-Gabriel Marcano - PhD student
+ - Gabriel Marcano - PhD student

 This project was performed for CSE 145/237D under the direction of Ryan Kastner, PhD., and in collaboration with Olivia Weng and Alireza Khodamoradi.